 To ensure a suitable understanding of the risks of modern slavery and human trafficking in our business and our supply chains, directors and relevant employees in our business have received training in the procedures relevant to their responsibilities.
 Employees working with supply chain partners in high risk countries have completed additional bespoke training.
-Supply Chain integrity training forms a part of ongoing training at DCC Vital with further training planning in 2019..
+Supply Chain integrity training forms a part of ongoing training at DCC Vital with further training in updated policies, procedures and guidance planned in 2020 based on recent audit findings.